SChakraborty04/flask-mysql-career-website/README.md

-# django-mysql-career-website
+# flask-mysql-career-website
-A simple career website made up of django and mysql for the sake of learning the framework.
+A simple career website made up of flask and mysql for the sake of learning the framework.